zeroshotting/notes/notes/Learning Goals.md

 + K & R Book

 Functional Programming:
-+ Learn You a Haskellfor Great Good
++ Learn You a Haskell for Great Good
 + [Write Yourself A Scheme](https://wespiser.com)